philiplinden/buoy/CONTRIBUTING.md

 - Keep functions focused and small
 - Use type aliases for complex types
 - Prefer explicit over implicit
+- Follow Bevy's coding style for Bevy-related code

 ### Testing
 - Write unit tests for all new functionality
 - Include property-based tests for physics calculations
 - Maintain test coverage for critical paths
 - Use `#[cfg(test)]` for test-only code
+- Add tests for edge cases and error conditions
+- Use proptest for physics calculations

 ### Error Handling
+- Use `tracing` for logging and error reporting
+- Return `Result` types with descriptive error messages
-- Use `thiserror` for error types
+- Use custom error types where appropriate
+- Log errors with appropriate severity levels
-- Provide meaningful error messages
+- Include context in error messages
+- Handle errors at appropriate levels
 - Use `?` operator for error propagation
-- Document error conditions
+- Document error conditions in public APIs

 ### Performance
 - Profile code before optimizing
 - Use appropriate data structures
 - Consider memory layout for hot paths
 - Document performance characteristics
+- Use Bevy's performance best practices
+- Minimize allocations in hot paths

 ## Pull Request Process